XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/coalition.md

 > Drop the pool until you have 3/100 then use Svarog tickets.

-### How does Symmetric Infusion work exactly?

-> Basically, swaps sizes.
-Technically, swaps all stats aside from size.
-If both sides are upgraded, say Lv.
-31 and Lv.
-23, they become 23 and 31, not 1 and 31+.
-Check the unit lock to prevent foddering th raised one.

 ### Do I need Dummy Cores for upgrading Coalition Units?

 > No. They have their own resources.